I love writing about technology, gardening, business, politics, science, music, environment, anthropology, puzzles, and current affairs.

-The main causes of condensation on home windows is excess moisture in the air, poor ventilation, poor insulation, poor heating or a combination of all four.
+The main causes of condensation on home windows are excess moisture in the air, poor ventilation, poor insulation, poor heating, or a combination of all four.

-The best way to solve this problem is to fully insulate your home, turn up the heating and fit proper ventilation.
-In practise this isn't always possible, practical or cost effective.
-And even less so if you live in a rented property, it's even less practical.
+The best way to solve this problem is to fully insulate your home, turn up the heating, and fit proper ventilation.
+In practise, this isn't always possible, practical, or cost effective.
+If you live in a rented property, it's even less practical.

-One of the best options is to insulate windows with window film insulation as it is quick, cheap and effective.
+One of the best options is to insulate windows with window film insulation, which is quick, cheap, and effective.

-- Firstly you must make sure the window frame which you are going to fix the film to is in good condition without any loose or flaking paint.
-If the paint is flaking or loose the surface should be sanded down and repainted to ensure a non porous surface.
+- Prep the surfaces.
+Firstly you must make sure the window frame which you are going to fix the film to is in good condition without any loose or flaking paint.
+If the paint is flaking or loose, the surface should be sanded down and repainted to ensure a non-porous surface.

-- The window frame should be cleaned with water and washing up liquid solution to remove any oil and grease which may prevent the tape from sticking and left to dry.
+- Clean thoroughly.
+The window frame should be cleaned with water and washing up liquid solution to remove any oil and grease which may prevent the tape from sticking and left to dry.

-- Now the window is ready for the installation of the film.
+- Cut the film.
+Now the window is ready for the installation of the film.
 The window film should be roughly cut a little larger than the window frame.

-- You should ensure the glass is as dry and free from moisture & condensation as possible using a hair dryer.
+- Use a hairdryer.
+You should ensure the glass is as dry and free from moisture & condensation as possible using a hairdryer.
 It is best done in the daytime when the light is good and the weather is warm so condensation does not collect on the window.

-- One piece of doubled sided sticky tape is then stuck along one length of the frame and the other side of the tape removed.
+- Work the edges.
+One piece of double-sided sticky tape is then stuck along one length of the frame and the other side of the tape removed.
 The next length of tape should be applied overlapping at the corner, this process should then be repeated until all four sides of the window frame are covered.
 This method will ensure there are no gaps and an airtight seal will be created.

-- Then the precut piece of window film should be stuck around the frame, stretching it to try to make sure it is as tight as possible but a few small creases and wrinkles are expected.
+- Stretch and flatten.
+Then the precut piece of window film should be stuck around the frame, stretching it to try to make sure it is as tight as possible but a few small creases and wrinkles are expected.

-- Once the film is in place you use a hair dryer, starting from the edges working towards the center to remove the creases & wrinkles from the film until it almost becomes invisible.
+- Heat to flatten.
+Once the film is in place you use a hairdryer, starting from the edges working towards the center to remove the creases and wrinkles from the film until it almost becomes invisible.

-- Once you are happy with the result use a sharp knife to remove any excess film from around the edges.
+- Cut off excess.
+Once you are happy with the result, use a sharp knife to remove any excess film from around the edges.